-App passwords should be used for signing in to third-party apps and programs (mail clients, messengers, mail importers and so on),
+App passwords should be used for signing in to third-party apps and programs (mail clients, messengers, mail importers, and so on).

-Signing in with a one-time password
+- Sign in with a QR-code

 To get a one-time password, launch Yandex.Key and enter the PIN code that you created when setting up 2FA.
 The app will start generating passwords every 30 seconds.

-Signing in with a QR-code
+Sign in with a QR-code

 Some services (such as the Yandex homepage, Passport, or Mail) allow you to sign in to Yandex by simply pointing your camera at a QR-code.
 Your mobile device must be connected to the internet so that Yandex.Key can communicate with the authentication server.

 Click the QR code icon in the browser.